 The Center for Civic Innovation focuses on building partnerships in the Michiana region around issues relevant to these challenges and generalizable to many communities throughout the country.
 Our approach is collaborative.
 As such, we operate from and contribute to the science of co-creation of knowledge among academic institutions, government, community organizations, and industry, through forming and maintaining a network of these partners for ongoing, iterative, and shifting research needs.

 CCI Faculty and Staff produce academic publications in disciplines relevant to civic innovation education and research.
-We invite to you to view a list of our recent publications.
-Access to full articles may be limited due to journal licensing.
+Access to full publications may be limited due to journal licensing.